 If you are experiencing symptoms such as coughing, fever and shortness of breath, please self-quarantine, stay hydrated, eat nourishing meals and treat your fever with acetaminophen or Tylenol if symptoms are mild.
 Should your symptoms be unmanageable or you wish to be seen for potential flu/COVID-19, or if your symptoms are not improving and you would like to be tested (for flu/COVID), you may visit Southwest Health System’s Drive-Thru Flu Clinic Monday, Wednesday, and Friday 8a-2p and Tuesday, Thursday 12p-6p.
 You may also contact your primary care provider for further instructions or go to the Emergency Room after having called first at 970-565-6666 to advise of your symptoms so we can be prepared when you arrive.

-These tests are collected on-site and are sent to the state of Colorado (or a private lab).
-Getting the COVID-19 test results can take several days.
+These tests are collected on-site and may be tested on-site or sent off to a private lab or CDPHE.
+Getting the COVID-19 test results may take several days.

 When collecting tests from patients, we will come out to your car.
 Do not come inside.

 What if I need to be tested when the Drive Thru Clinic is not open?
-Our walk-in clinic will be staff on Saturdays from 8a-3p.
+Our walk-in clinic is staffed M-F 8a-7p and Saturday 8a-3p.
 If symptoms warrant, the provider may give a flu and/or COVID test.
-Please call the walk-in at 970-565-1037 if illness symptoms include coughing, fever, and shortness of breath.
+Please call the walk-in at 970-564-1037 if illness symptoms include coughing, fever, and shortness of breath.

 Please bring your ID and insurance information if you can when coming in for care.